Thermal Process Monitoring

 Pipes.
 In processes, fluids need to be delivered to the right place at the right time and in the right amounts.
 If a pipe is obstructed it can cause a chain reaction that throws an entire process loop out of tune, creating oscillation.
 This will cause motors to cycle on and off too frequently, which in turn causes more frequent current surges that stress the electrical system and add harmonics that lower system efficiency and ultimately lead to equipment failure.
 Thermography can often pinpoint an obstruction, allowing corrective action before the whole loop goes down, and the loop can be recalibrated by a multi-tasking tech using loop calibrators and digital multimeters.

-By canning product at different points in production as with these cookie and cracker production lines, thermal imaging can help spot check quality and troubleshoot irregularities.
+By scanning product at different points in production, thermal imaging can help spot check quality and troubleshoot irregularities.

 Valves.
 Process control valves are also critical to delivering fluids to processes at the right time.
 A thermal imager can monitor for leakage, stiction (sticking) or excess friction.
 Also, a valve’s excitation coil may overheat from working too hard, pointing to a problem such as current leakage or valve size mismatch.
 When thermography indicates a problem, technicians can follow up by calibrating the valve or the valve’s positioner.